rkulla/vimogen/README.md

 It will skip any directories that already exist, so you can append new plugins to the vimogen_repos manifest later and install them too.

-If you choose Uninstall, it will give you a list of all your plugins to chose from:
+If you choose Uninstall, it will give you a list of all your plugins to choose from:

     1) EXIT              7) tlib_vim            13) vim-matchit
     2) vim-rails         8) vim-addon-mw-utils  14) taglist.vim